ktownpcbang/simple-bash-c-chess/README.md

 # simple-bash-chess
-Simple implementation of chess board game in bash script.
+Simple implementation of chess board game in bash script and C.